IPOs Definition | Types of IPOs | Fixed Price vs Book Building | Investors Types | Eligibility

 After the above analysis, companies can decide the issue price.

-Thereafter, There are 2 types by which price offer can be made to investors.
+Thereafter, there are 2 types by which price offers can be made to investors.

-Let’s have a look about IPOs Definition in terms of the Types.
+Let’s have a look at IPOs Definition in terms of the Types.

 Types of IPOs